 receive suggestions of LC resources that can support your course.

-If you would like to request a member of the LC team review your course documents for integration of IL and AL or would like to receive suggestions of LC resources for your course, please contact Inesia at email@example.com.
+If you would like to request a member of the LC team review your course documents for integration of IL and AL or would like to receive suggestions of LC resources for your course, please contact Daniel Forgrave - email@example.com

 To receive LC resource suggestions, please provide the LC team with your approved course documents no less than 3 weeks before the start of your course (preferably as soon as approval from the curriculum committee is received).